Having trouble locating your event? Have no fear! These troubleshooting steps can help ensure your event finds its way back home.

 Question 1: Can I still access the URL of my event page?

 No: Typically when an event is deleted, the URL will no longer re-direct to your event page.
 Rather, you will land on the Splash homepage.
-If you accidentally deleted your event, you can always reach out to email@example.com with the name of the event and the date/time it was deleted at, and we'll revive it for you!
+If you accidentally deleted your event, you can always submit a case with the name of the event and the date/time it was deleted at, and we'll revive it for you!

 Yes: If you visited the URL of your event page and you see the Splash icon in the top right corner when visiting your event page, you have editing access.
 Amazing!
 Continue to Question 2.